Skip to main content

 Form Generation

-When a Category has a schema defined, the Group create/edit form replaces free-form metadata inputs with structured fields:
+When a Category has a schema defined, the Group, Resource, or Note create/edit form replaces free-form metadata inputs with structured fields:

 • string properties render as text inputs